smnorris/bcfishpass/data/README.md

 ## user_barriers_anthropogenic.csv

-Add built stream crossing features that are not dams or culverts here (eg weirs, flood control structures, other)
+Anthropogenic barriers not present in inventories or modelling (eg weirs, flood control structures, crossings on unmapped roads/railways, other).
+Do not add dams/weirs, these should be submitted to CABD.

 ## user_barriers_definite.csv

-Add known locations of barriers to fish passage not present in other sources.
-Includes interpretation of PSCIS assessment comments where stream is not accessible (unmapped falls downstream or similar)
+Locations of additional known natural barriers to fish passage not present in other sources, plus other misc barriers used to exclude upstream from consideration (eg, stream does not exist due to mining impacts) Includes interpretation of PSCIS assessment comments where stream is not accessible to fish (unmapped falls downstream or similar).

 ## user_barriers_definite_control.csv

-Control the barrier status of input data.
-Eg, set a known FISS falls of unknown height to be a barrier.
+Currently, controls the barrier status of natural barriers (gradient, falls, subsurface flow).
+NOTE -  this table will only be used to identify modelled barriers known to be passable (gradient, subsurface flow) once bcfishpass incorporates CABD falls

 ## user_falls.csv

 Falls not present in FWA/FISS.
 Both barriers and non-barriers may be included.
+NOTE - to be removed after bcfishpass incorporates CABD falls, submit CABD falls fixes to CABD.

 ## user_habitat_classification.csv